WASIp2

 // configure what the target program will have access to.

-// Instantiate our module with the imports we've created, and run it.
+// Instantiate our component with the imports we've created, and run it.

 }